TMZ Goes MAGA: How Harvey Levin’s Gossip Empire Became Trump’s Best Friend

 “Since when does Harvey Levin call up the food chain about a tape that he hasn’t seen from a source that he has never met?
 It was truly bizarre,” said an investigative reporter from a major media outlet who chased the tape story for months.

-Levin arranged to meet Dagodog that same night to view the tape along with Beckerman.
+Levin arranged to meet Dagodag that same night to view the tape along with Beckerman.

 For the first time Beckerman has gone on the record to confirm the account provided by multiple sources to The Daily Beast.